Spanish Fairs: How to Celebrate Like Locals

 Nothing is more embarrassing than a bunch of guiris pretending to sing flamenco on the feria!

-Flamenco is a multifaceted and intricate art embracing dancing, singing, instruments, and body percussion.
 It’s very complex and you shouldn’t presume to master this art unless you had some singing or music lessons.

 By simulating mastery of this centuries-old art, you’ll only denigrate it and attack contempt and censure from the Spanish.
 You better just leave it to the professionals.

 In spite of the party mood, a feria is not a carnival or a drinking contest!
-It rather is a demonstration of the pride in Spanish culture and tradition.
-You should therefore adapt your behavior accordingly!

 malaga feria

 The feria season normally starts in April and ends in September.
 The Feria de Abril (April fair) in Seville makes the grand season opening.
-Other ferias worth visiting are the Feria de Malaga (August) and Feria de Cordoba (May).

-Ferias don’t have fixed dates but change every year according to public and religious holidays.
 In order to miss none, check the local calendars of the cities you plan to visit on your vacation or make a short call to their tourist office.

 If your stay in a bigger Andalusian city doesn’t coincide with its feria, don’t despair!
 Many surrounding smaller villages celebrate their feria during the summer months.

 There are 2 moments at every fair: the feria de día (day’s fair) and feria de noche (night’s fair).
-The best moment of the day to go to a feria is during late afternoon when temperatures have cooled down.

 During the day’s fair, Spanish families walk their horses in beautifully decorated carriages.

-The night fair starts around 8 pm when the recinto ferial (fairground) is illuminated by 1000 and 1 lights.
+The night fair starts around 8 PM when the recinto ferial (fairground) is illuminated by 1000 and 1 lights.
 The later you stay, the more the feria becomes a drunken jolliness!

-7. Every Feria is different!
+9. Know that Every Feria is Different!

 ferias in spain